Suno v5 to Release: Mixing Inside Suno — Best-Practices Playbook - Jack Righteous

 Reusable prompt snippets

-soft transition / no hard stop; add 1-bar riser before chorus
+soft transition / no hard stop; add 1-bar lift into chorus

-featured vocal; tempo 98 BPM; key D minor
+tempo 98 BPM; key D minor; steady timing

-minimal low-mid pads in verse; lift only in pre-chorus
+minimal low-mid pads in verse; open space for the vocal

 Back to top ↑